electronic-dance-music/photo-site/README.md

 ## TODO
+- fix load times for images on column view (load based on what is visible?)
+- fix mobil eformattin for rows and columns galleries

 - update the navbar to have photo icon (or at least make the name clickable to return home)
 - update favicon tiny icon
 - add contents to home page